Jahangir Mamatov: During the Soviet era

-Mamatov was born on September 1, 1955, in Samarqand Region, married in 1980, and has four children.
+Mamatov was born on September 1, 1955, in Samarqand Region, married in 1980, and has two children.
 He was educated in Samarqand and at the Department of Journalism of Tashkent State University from 1973 to 1979, where he did research in journalism and linguistics until 1981.
 He began his journalism career with the Toshkent Haqiqati newspaper in 1973, moving the next year to the newspaper Qishloq Haqiqati, where he stayed until 1979.

 From 1980 to 1981, Mamatov was an editor at the State TV-Radio Company.
 He then worked for the Lenin Yoli newspaper in Samarqand Province from 1982 to 1985.

 From 1985 to 1990 he was a correspondent for O’zbekiston Ovozi in Samarqand Province and Qishloq Haqiqati, where he had worked from 1974 to 1979.
 He also became a columnist for the satirical magazine Mushtum.
 During these years more than a thousand of his satirical, critical, and political analysis articles were published.
 Some of his articles were collected in the books Youth, Pure Dawn, and 525 Days that Shook Samarkand.

 In 1990, at the age of 35, Mamatov received the title "Honored Journalist of Uzbekistan".
 In the same year he was elected from the Jomboy electoral district to the Uzbek Supreme Soviet (parliament), serving as a high-ranking official on its Glasnost Committee until 1993.
 During this period, he wrote the book Press Law and founded the newspaper Xalq So’zi, the main publication of the Uzbek Parliament.